meteor-typings/meteor/README.md

 You could try also to copy&paste `typings.json` file located at the root of this repo to your app.
 It is supposed to contain major typings Meteor depends on.
 After copying, execute `typings install`.

+### Atmosphere packages

 If you want to install some Atmosphere package's typings, search for an appropriate repo in the current [`meteor-typings`](https://github.com/meteor-typings) organization, which is supposed to contain all available typings of such type.

-If you find that package's typings repo, go inside and read how to install typings.
+If you have found that package's typings repo, go inside and read how to install typings.
 If not - you are very welcome to create new repo and contribute typings.

 ## Development